MgARL/MgARL/README.md

 ## Striving to become a full stack web developer!

-- 🌱 I’m currently learning  React
+- 🌱 I’m currently learning  C# and .NET Core
 - 👯 I’m looking to collaborate in the open source community!
-- 🥅 My Goals: SQL, PostgreSQL, Python, Django
+- 🥅 My Goals: REACT Native, .NET Core and Framework
 - ⚡ I love to play video-games, build gaming computers!! and Crypto Mining and Learn new things!

 ## Skills